 Source

-It is a long one but it’s also very detailed.
-The plan outlines numerous areas, including the company mission, SWOT analysis, brand positioning, packaging, geographical criteria, and much more.
+It’s long but detailed.
+The plan outlines numerous areas, including the company mission, SWOT analysis, brand positioning, packaging, geographical criteria and much more:

 Source